A Curiosity Learning Labs Product

 Curriculum Mapping Engine

-Behind every quest sits a tagging architecture that maps gameplay actions to National Curriculum objectives in real time — without teacher input.
+Behind every quest sits a tagging architecture that maps gameplay actions to National Curriculum objectives in real time , without teacher input.
 This is not a spreadsheet.
 It is a live evidence system that produces Ofsted-ready reporting as a by-product of play.
-The technical and pedagogical work required to build this correctly creates a compounding knowledge advantage that grows with every learner interaction.

 🌿